ShaneCurcuru/menotomymatters/_posts/2020-08-05-school-opening-plans.md

 Here's a quick overview of Arlington and nearby towns, with links to the most currently posted school opening (or not) plans.
 Updates appreciated!

+_News_ School Committee Standing Subcommittee: Policies and Procedures **meets 6-Aug at 5:30pm** to [discuss a updates to school policies](https://arlington.novusagenda.com/agendapublic/MeetingView.aspx?MeetingID=1096&MinutesMeetingID=-1&doctype=Agenda) in response to COVID issues.

 {% include schoolopen.html schoolopen=site.data.schoolopen %}